 Every community is unique, and the cost of a municipal website redesign depends on your starting place and the complexity of your goals.
-That said, we can provide some ballpark direction that will help if you are creating a budget for your city or municipal government website.
+That said, we can provide some ballpark direction that will help if you are creating a budget for your city, town or regional government website.

 First, the cost of your government website will reflect the size of the population served.
 Typically, we find that if there are more people living in, investing in, and visiting a region, there are more services to provide, more decision-makers to engage, and more information to make available.
 This means more website customizations are required.
 And of course, adding complexity increases project costs.

-By population, municipal website budgets tend to fall within the following ranges:
+By population, municipal website budgets in the USA and Canada tend to fall within the following ranges:

 |Population Served||Website Design & Development Budget|